Yield: 10 scones

 “Back to Baking”, pp. 225

-Confession number X: I have never had a scone!
+Confession time: I have never had a scone!
 Until recently, I never actually realized that such a thing existed.
 Since I have come to realize what a scone looks like, however, I have not been enticed to try one.
 I always wondered: what are they supposed to be?
 A cake?
 A cookie?
 Some type of bread snack?
 To my inexperienced eyes, scones looked dry and crumbly.
 How wrong I was!!
 Today I made the white chocolate and black pepper scones and…. my oh my.
 I love it!
 A crispy outer layer, a flavour-packed moist butter interior, what’s not to love?
 I feel like I deprived myself of a succulent dessert (or is it more of a snack?) for years.
 Oh well, there’s plenty of time to make up for it, and plenty of time to make more scones!
 The unexpected addition of the pepper in this recipe provided a pow that is welcomed and the white chocolate offers the flavour burst that makes these scones oh so delicious.
 Definitely, definitely try these.
 Go do them now, actually.

 - 1 2/3 cups all-purpose flour

 - 1/2 teaspoon salt

 - 6 tablespoons (90 mL) unsalted butter, cut in pieces and chilled

 - 4 oz.
 (125 g) white chocolate, chopped, or 1 cup white chocolate chips

 - 6 tablespoons cold milk, plus extra for brushing

 - Preheat the oven to 400°F and line a baking sheet with parchment paper.

 - Stir together the flour, sugar, baking powder, salt and pepper until well combined.